 7.2 be provided with appropriate and timely training, both in the form of an induction programme for new members and on an ongoing basis for all members

 7.3 give due consideration to laws, regulations and any published guidelines or recommendations regarding the remuneration of directors of listed companies and formation and operation of share schemes including but not limited to the provisions of the UK Corporate Governance Code, the requirements of the UK Listing Authority’s Listing, Prospectus and Disclosure andTransparency Rules as well as guidelines published by investor representation/advisory bodies and any other applicable rules, as appropriate;

 7.4 arrange for periodic reviews of its own performance and its constitution to ensure it is operating at maximum effectiveness and recommend any changes it considers necessary to the Board for approval.

-7.5 Review these terms of reference every two years and recommend any changes it considers necessary to the Board.
+7.5 Review these terms of reference on an annual basis and recommend any changes it considers necessary to the Board.

 As approved by the Meggitt PLC Board of Directors on [30 July 2020].